A black hole in a near-pristine galaxy 700 million years after the Big Bang: Comparison with models and simulations

 In most scenarios of black hole-galaxy co-evolution it is difficult to grow a black hole with masses in excess of $10^7~M_\odot$ while keeping the metallicity of the interstellar medium as low as $10^{-2}~Z_\odot$.
-Therefore, this finding is indicative of some specific route that allowed the black hole to form and grow in a very un-evolved stellar system.
+Therefore, the findings presented in this paper are indicative of some specific route that allowed the black hole to form and grow in a very un-evolved stellar system.

+In this section we compare our results with predictions of various models and simulations, which are described more in detail in Appendix \ref{app:models}, and which are not meant to be exhaustive.